The Customer Journey Video

 YorkTest has been conducting health screening services for over 35 years.

 No, our tests are not available on the NHS.
 Some health insurance providers do cover the cost of some of our tests – if you have such a policy your insurance provider will be able to tell you if a test is covered.

 You can call our friendly Customer Care Team free from the UK on 0800 074 6185

 (International number: +44 1904 410 410 – call charges will apply)

 To email the Customer Care Team, please contact:

 YorkTest Laboratories Limited

-The following tests are available outside the UK and ROI:
+The following tests are available outside the UK: